 - Non-immigrant international students with visa status other than F and J.

-- Students who are registered as Degree Only (DO) for spring 2019.
+- Students who are registered as Degree Only (DO) for fall 2019.

 - Again, all F and J visa holders who want LSU's Student Accident and Sickness Insurance Plan should not select the plan via MyLSU or on line.
 This will cause errors on your fee bill and problems with your insurance.
 You will be automatically billed for insurance on your fee bill each and every semester you are enrolled in courses at LSU.

 - All questions concerning waivers, enrollment of dependents, benefits, claims, or billing problems of the assessed insurance should be directed to Gallagher Student Health/United HealthCare at: 1-844-288-4920 or visit Gallagher Student Health/United HealthCare.